shawnmap109/hello_world/README.md

 # hello_world
-Hello my name is shawn and I want to learn how to code.
+Hello my name is shawn and I would like to learn how to code.